planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### POISE

-An adventurer's bearing is often the first thing to catch the eye.
+An adventurer’s bearing is often the first thing to catch the eye.
 For an enemy, it may be the last!
 Check this for coordinated Actions like dancing, dodging, climbing, swimming, and sneaking.
-In combat, everyone is avoiding attacks as best they can, so this forms the "passive" Difficulty for others to strike them.
-The Descriptor should reveal how they strut upon the world's stage.
+In combat, everyone is avoiding attacks as best they can, so this forms the “passive” Difficulty for others to strike them.
+The Descriptor should reveal how they strut upon the world’s stage.

 **<u>Example Descriptors:</u>** *Smooth & graceful, lightning reflexes,
 clumsy, walks with a limp, stiff-legged gait, fast-paced, takes it